letsalv/letsalv/README.md

 <br/>
 <br/>

   🤖🤖 I am completing an internship in Data Science.
 I developed task automation algorithms, a marketing bot for WhatsApp, and artificial intelligence for analysis, document approval, and fraud prevention for the Gash Pica Pau app.
-Data Analysis and Analytics Dashboards Devlopment.
+Data Analysis and Analytics Dashboards Development.
 <br/>
 <br/>

   🧑‍💻🧑‍💻 I am passionate about mathematics.
 I had the opportunity to delve into algebra research during my bachelor's degree in mathematics at UFV (Universidade Federal de Viçosa).
 I also studied Electrical Engineering at the same university.
-I have a great enthusiasm for scientific development and want to apply my mathematical knowledge in the creation of A.I. algorithms.
-I have a deep interest in projects involving Image Processing and Natural Language Processing.
+I've got a great enthusiasm for scientific development and want to apply my mathematical knowledge in the creation of A.I. algorithms.
+I have a deep interest in projects involving Digital Image Processing and Natural Language Processing.
 <br/>
 <br/>

   📖📖 Mastery of various programming languages.
 My first contact was with C and C++, then I used Matlab in scientific developments at university.
 I am self-taught in most others, such as Python and Java.
-I have proficiency in SQL and various DBMS, as well as a deep knowledge of the data visualization tool Power BI and also in Excel.
-I am also developing my skills in non-relational databases, such as Neo4J and Cassandra.
+I have proficiency in SQL and various DBMS, as well as a deep knowledge of the data visualization tool Power BI and also Excel.
+I'm also developing my skills in non-relational databases, such as Neo4J and Cassandra.
 <br/>
 <br/>